lensesio/fast-data-dev/README.md

 When you need:

-1. **Confluent** OSS with Apache Kafka including: ZooKeeper, Schema Registry, Kafka REST, Kafka-Connect
+1. **A Kafka Distribution** with Apache Kafka, Kafka Connect, Zookeeper, Confluent Schema Registry and REST Proxy
 2. **Landoop** Fast Data Tools including: kafka-topics-ui, schema-registry-ui, kafka-connect-ui
-3. 20+ Kafka Connectors to simplify ETL processes
+3. **Landoop** Stream Reactor, 25+ Kafka Connectors to simplify ETL processes
 4. Integration testing and examples embedded into the docker

 just run: